Faculty Clusters

 Erdem Varol, Assistant Professor, Department of Computer Science & Engineering, Tandon School of Engineering

-Minds, Brains, and Machines
+Minds, Brains, & Machines

 This cluster was created to focus on understanding and engineering intelligence.
 Understanding intelligence is one of the greatest scientific quests ever undertaken—a challenge that demands an interdisciplinary approach spanning psychology, neural science, data science, and artificial intelligence (AI).
 A focus on computation is at the center of this quest—viewing intelligence, in all of its forms, as a kind of sophisticated and adaptive computational process.
 But the kind of computation necessary for intelligence remains an open question; despite striking, recent, progress in AI, today’s technologies provide nothing like the general-purpose, flexible intelligence that we have as humans.
 We believe that intensifying the dialog between these fields is needed for transformative research on understanding and engineering intelligence, focused on two key questions: How can advances in machine intelligence best advance our understanding of natural (human and animal) intelligence?
 And, how can we best use insights from natural intelligence to develop new, more powerful machine intelligence technologies that more fruitfully interact with us?